baiyuxas/HDGCN/README.md

 ![1](https://github.com/baiyuxas/HDGCN/blob/main/1st.png)

-The framework of our model is as follows
+The framework of our model is as follows：
 ![2](https://github.com/baiyuxas/HDGCN/blob/main/fig1.png)

-For more details please contact Anshun Xue（baiyuxas）
+For more details please contact Anshun Xue.（baiyuxas）

+## Classification on ModelNet40

+## Semantic Segmentation on S3DIS

+## Part Segmentation on ShapeNet